Code migration - Mouse double-click logic

 - Model a new button on the form, and move the logic from the mouseDblClick() method into the button's clicked() method.
 You should use this approach only for non-input field controls (for example, a Tree control) in which a jumpRef() override doesn't exist.

 - Add a right-click context menu (shortcut menu) option.
 However, note that UX guidelines specify that the commands on context menus should always be available in other locations on the page.
 A View details command is automatically added to the right-click context menu for controls that have an overridden jumpRef() method.
 Therefore, this approach should be used only as an optional addition to the previous migration route (modeling a new button).
-For more information about how to add context menu options in Finance and Operations, see Code migration: Context menus.
+For more information about how to add context menu options, see Code migration - Context menu code.

 Moving logic to a button control

 In another common usage pattern in Dynamics AX 2012, the double-click caused complex business logic to run.
 For this scenario, the preferred migration route is to model a new button on the form, and then move the logic from mouseDblClick() into the new button's clicked() method.

 In some custom lookups in Dynamics AX 2012, code was added so that the user could double-click a row in a grid (or an element in a tree) to select the value and close the lookup.
 For this scenario, the recommended migration route is to add a Select button at the bottom of the lookup form to enable record selection.